vincentmcleese/foodapp/masterdoc.md

   - Created ClientMealPage component for improved meal details view
   - Added unit tests for rating components and API endpoints
   - Implemented E2E tests for the rating workflow

+- Sprint 8 (2024-07-15):
+  - Implemented AI-powered meal recommendations using OpenAI's GPT-4o model with structured JSON responses
+  - Designed a client-side rendering strategy for the Discover page to provide immediate loading feedback
+  - Created a dedicated API endpoint for recommendations to separate concerns and simplify client code
+  - Added database support for AI-generated meals with a new ai_generated flag
+  - Implemented intelligent ingredient matching for AI recommendations to prevent duplicate ingredients
+  - Used case-insensitive matching for ingredients to handle variations in naming
+  - Adopted a skeleton UI pattern for loading states to improve perceived performance
+  - Implemented paginated loading with "Load More" pattern to optimize initial page load time
+  - Created fallback mechanism with mock data when OpenAI API is unavailable
+  - Fixed JSON response formatting issues by adding explicit "json" word in prompt when using response_format parameter
+  - Standardized database field mapping between JavaScript camelCase and PostgreSQL snake_case

 ---